2BDM/programming_for_iot_applications_project/README.md

 Thanks to their nature, microservices are well-suited to be containerized and executed on any machine running Docker.
 For this reason, it is possible to create containers for each of the aforementioned components (excluded the message broker), as each subfolder of this repository includes a Dockerfile.
 It is first required, however, that the configuration files of each microservice are reviewed and updated, as they need to include the IP address of the machine on which they are running.

 Once that has been done, it is enough to instantiate and run the Docker containers.
-If the IP addresses have been correctly set and the different containers run in the same network, the application will be launched.
+If the IP addresses have been correctly set and the different containers run in the same subnetwork, the application will be launched.
 The application has been built in such a way that the order of launch of the containers does not matter.

-Inside each README file there are the detailed instructions on how to launch the containers (terminal commands).
+Inside each README file there are the detailed instructions on how to create the containers (terminal commands).

 ## Default port numbers